B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 Abashirikoso Onsen includes outdoor and indoor baths.
 The Japanese claim that onsens have various medical effects and believe that a good soak in the right onsen heals aches, pains and diseases and can treat illnesses such as arthralgia, chronic skin diseases, diabetes, constipation, and menstrual disorders.

 After breakfast, we will visit Lake Mashu (Mashu-ko) in Akan National Park, a caldera lake and one of the clearest lakes in the world.
 In 2001, it was designated a “Hokkaido Heritage” Site.
 The mysterious deep blue color of the lake is called “Mashu blue”.
-After a Local Flavor Set Lunch, we will take a sightseeing cruise on Lake Akan (Akan-ko).
+After lunch, we will take a sightseeing cruise on Lake Akan (Akan-ko).
 Nestled in dense forests, Lake Akan has more primeval natural beauty than any other part of Hokkaido.
 It is famous for Marimo (moss balls), a Special Natural Monument.
 There are many hot springs in this volcanic region and even a hot spring town along the lakeshore.
 The largest Ainu Village (Ainu Kotan) in Hokkaido is nearby.
 There is a “Onnechise” (Ainu for “huge house”) where traditional folk dances are performed.
-Two museums provide an introduction to traditional Ainu culture (Ainu Seikatsu Kinenkan and Mori to Mizuumi no Geijutsukan).
-People can benefit when they see how the Ainu can coexist with nature without harming it.
 For dinner, we will have a Hearty Buffet at the Onsen Resort.

 Akan Onsen is a neutral hypotonic high-temperature spring.
 It is said to soothe fatigue, rheumatism, sprains, stiff shoulders, neuralgia, muscle pain, and arthralgia.

 Today, we will go to Tsurui ,(Tsurui-mura), a breeding ground for the Red-crowned or Tancho Crane and one of the 100 Soundscapes of Japan.
-Next, we will stop at the Kushiro Fisherman’s Wharf MOO (Marine Our Oasis), a waterfront marketplace that combines sightseeing, shopping, eating and leisure in a spacious building with an atrium from the first to the fifth floors.
-After lunch, we will head to Ikeda Wine Castle built on a hill and similar to European castles.
-During our visit, we can view the process of making Tokachi Wine, a very special wine in the town.
-We can even taste the local wines and grape juice produced here.
-Later on, we will head to the Flower Clock in Obihiro, a large beautiful clock decorated with flowers that is definitely worth seeing.
+Next, we will stop at the Kushiro Fisherman’s Wharf Moo (Marine Our Oasis), a waterfront marketplace that combines sightseeing, shopping, eating and leisure in a spacious building with an atrium from the first to the fifth floors.
+After lunch, we will head to Hanabatake Farm and Cheese Factory.
+The farm cares for its Jersey cows without stressing them and by raising them as much as possible in a natural environment in order to produce the best milk.
+They also maintain the tradition of handmade cheeses.
 Tonight, we will enjoy a Buffet Dinner at the hotel.

 Tokachigawa Onsen is a moor spring whose heat is generated by ancient plants deposited deep in the ground and gushes out with lots of organic matter.
 The moor spring is unique to the area because of the peat deposited there over a long period of time.
 The amber water, due to its low alkaline level, is highly moisture-retaining and bathers recognize that their skin has become much smoother after soaking in it.